 Obviously, you are going to prepare for your interview.
-You are going to gather all of your important documents, make sure your CV is up to date and steam clean your most professional looking suit.
+You are going to gather all of your important documents, make sure your CV is up to date, and steam-clean your most professional-looking clothes.
 That's great, but sometimes that is not enough and you need to go a few steps further.

 Researching the company that wants to hire you is a great way to prepare for a job interview.
 Don't stop there, if you know the person who will be interviewing you, research them too.
 This will make you ready to answer any questions about the company with an informed view, and having that knowledge locked away in your brain will calm your nerves.

 The biggest worry that you have when walking into a job interview is freezing up.
 You will be terrified of being asked a question that you don't have the answer to and saying nothing or worse freestyling and ruining your chances.
 A way to defend against this common fear is by practicing as much as you can.